Double-Opportunity Estimation via Altruism

-In this section we use numerical examples to 1) demonstrate the validity of the solutions in the Gaussian case, 2) demonstrate some properties of the cooperative estimation problems and their solutions, and 3) show that when the parameter distribution is symmetric but non-Gaussian, the boundary between the two estimators is not necessarily the distribution mean.
+We now numerically illustrate the behavior of the cost function $\JZ$, in order to demonstrate the validity of the solutions in the Gaussian case, and highlight some properties of altruistic estimation problems and their solutions.
+We focus on $\JZ$, rather than on $J$, because, as we have previously shown, the choice of the optimal estimators is independent of the measurements.